brodieaustin/poisoned-well-novel/poisoned-well.md

 "Ah, well, the spirit moves some sooner than others, I suppose.
 Come sit, sit, child."
 He gestured to a very low stool in front of the chair where he sat.
 She crouched down on it, lookign up at him, as if awaiting a story from an ancient grandfather.
 "Comfortable?"

-Of course she wasn't, but she wasn't crazy enough to say so, "Yes, sir, it's a very nice stool."
+Of course she was not, but she was not crazy enough to say so, "Yes, sir, it's a very nice stool."

 "I should imagine so.
 You would be amazed if I were to recall some of the visitors who have been so considerate as to call on me during their stay in this...place.
 Fine gentleman, great ladies.
 They have all sat where you are now.
 Even the low ones.
 I entertain the low ones too, to lift their spirits.
 I try to say encouraging words, even to convert them."